datacite/datacite-suggestions/README.md

 ## How to Submit a Suggestion
 > [!NOTE]
-> We're interested in capturing feedback in an open and public forum on Github.
-If you would prefer not to use Github to submit your suggestion, feel free to send your suggestion to support@datacite.org.
+> We're interested in capturing feedback in an open and public forum on GitHub.
+If you would prefer not to use GitHub to submit your suggestion, feel free to send your suggestion to support@datacite.org.

 1. Go to the [Discussions](https://github.com/datacite/datacite-suggestions/discussions) tab in DataCite Suggestions.
 2. We recommend first reviewing and searching the suggestions on the board to see if your suggestion has already been proposed.